matthewwangg/matthewwangg/README.md

 ## This Month's Focus 📌

-- 🔭 Learning Go through a new personal project called Paper Trail.
+- 🔭 Learning Go through a new personal project called Paper Trail and working on my Portfolio Website.
 - 🌱 Practicing the application of data structures and algorithms through LeetCode.
 - 📘 Reading Intro to Algorithms 4th edition to improve my understanding of Computer Science.
-- 🤔 Studying Terraform and AWS and working on my senior Capstone project.
+- 🤔 Working with Terraform and AWS for my senior Capstone project.
 - 🏫 Researching graduate schools to continue and elevate my education to the next level.
 - 👨‍💼 Starting the recruitment process for either a Summer 2025 internship or a New Grad full-time job.